UrkelLabs/brontide/README.md

 In order for ease of use, we have also included a Brontide Stream structure that handles incoming and outgoing sockets.
 This feature requires nightly as it makes heavy use of async/await and futures.
 These will be stable in 1.37 which should be released early August, at which point we will remove the nightly requirement.

+Brontide exposes two main structs to interact with the library.
+Brontide and BrontideStream.
+BrontideStream is only available if compiling with the stream feature and requires nightly.
+Both of theses structs are built using the builder pattern.

+### Brontide

+Show examples here
+TODO

+BrontideStream -

+Show examples here.
+TODO